 With that being said, let’s see how you can allow PHP in WordPress posts and pages.

-The easiest way to allow PHP code in WordPress posts and pages is by using WPCode.
+The easiest way to add a PHP code snippet in WordPress posts and pages is by using WPCode.
 This plugin allows you to create as many code snippets as you want and then add them to your desired post(s) or page(s).

-You can learn more about the plugin in our WPCode review.
+You can learn more about this WordPress PHP plugin in our WPCode review.

 The first thing you need to do is install and activate the free WPCode plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.